 You start with $0.

-By using this compound interest calculator, if I personally stopped using my stock photography earnings to pay our mortgage in Spain and used this method of saving, by the time I reach retirement age in 22 years, I would have at least half a million Dollars in savings just from my stock photography earnings, assuming the industry continues to pay.
+By using this cool compound interest calculator, let's say I stopped using my stock photography earnings to pay our mortgage in Spain.
+Instead, if I used this method of saving, by the time I reach retirement age in 22 years, I would have at least half a million Dollars in savings.
+That is just from my stock photography earnings, assuming the industry continues to pay.

-20 years will pass regardless of what you or I think of all this and all being well, you could have a huge lump sum at the end of those 20 years having only worked hard for a fraction of that time!
+20 years will pass regardless of what you or I think of all this.
+All being well, you could have a huge lump sum at the end of those 20 years having only worked hard for a fraction of that time!

 So, if you have either:

-Scale all these figures up over a year or 20 years and decide whether you want to either continue what you started but make a real go of it, or if you have yet to start, do you want to simply get stuck right in and start producing high quality images and put that money away for your future?
+Scale all these figures up over a year or 20 years and decide whether you want to either continue what you started.
+However, make a real go of it.
+If you have yet to start, do you want to simply get stuck right in and start producing high quality images and put that money away for your future?

-Because as far as I can tell, this industry is still growing!
+Because as far as I can tell, this industry is still working!